monsterxwx/synap/README.md

 This project is a full-stack **AI SaaS application** that transforms unstructured text, PDFs, and Word documents into structured, interactive mind maps instantly.

 Unlike simple wrappers, this project implements a highly customized **streaming graph engine** that renders nodes in real-time as the AI "thinks", solving complex layout stability issues.
-It includes a robust **credit-based monetization system** integrated with Stripe and Supabase, supporting tiered subscriptions (Free/Pro/Unlimited).
+It includes a robust **credit-based monetization system** integrated with Lemon Squeezy and Supabase, supporting tiered subscriptions (Free/Pro/Unlimited).

 <details>
-<summary>💳 点击查看测试信用卡信息 (Test Cards for Stripe)</summary>
+<summary>💳 点击查看测试信用卡信息 (Test Cards for Lemon Squeezy)</summary>

 <br>

 > **💳 Payment Testing Instructions:**
 >
-> *   This project is currently in **Stripe Test Mode** (Sandbox).
+> *   This project is currently in **Lemon Squeezy Test Mode** (Sandbox).
 > *   Please **DO NOT** use a real credit card.
 > *   **Test Card Number:** `4242 4242 4242 4242`
 > *   **Expiration Date:** Any future date (e.g., 12/30)